sabithuraira/SmsMdp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is simple Rails App that use for manage school data and give SMS notification

-Things you may want to cover:
+Things you may can learn from this app:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Simple rails apps that connect with MySQL database
+* Authentiction (sign in, sign up, logout)
+* Search form with ajax